Rattle Snake Envenomation Medication

 Ceftriaxone (Rocephin)

-Third-generation cephalosporin with broad-spectrum gram-negative activity; lower efficacy against gram-positive organisms; higher efficacy against resistant organisms.
-Arrests bacterial growth by binding to one or more penicillin-binding proteins.
+Ceftriaxone is a third-generation cephalosporin with broad-spectrum gram-negative activity; it has lower efficacy against gram-positive organisms and higher efficacy against resistant organisms.
+Ceftriaxone arrests bacterial growth by binding to one or more penicillin-binding proteins.

 Analgesics